Alkiri-dAraion/KSODI-Methode/README.md

 ## Invitation for Research & Feedback

-**Multidisciplinary collaborators** are invited to explore KSODI (CSOCI in English) in the context of user experience enhancement and preference-based suitability — including psychological perspectives such as C.G.
-Jung.
-(Important: MBTI / G.P.O.P (Golden) in this context explicitly used as a *preference-test* )
+**Multidisciplinary collaborators** are invited to explore KSODI (CSOCI in English) in the context of user experience enhancement and preference-based suitability.
-We warmly welcome contributions that explore its effectiveness across different user groups.
 <br>

 *full english version under the **EN** - all Sections under construction)*